instrumentisto/restic-docker-image/README.md

 ## How to use this image

+restic  snapshots are tied to the hostname of your devices that is backed up.
+In case of using docker the host name is generate randomly every time you start the backup.
+Therefore it is important to use the `--host myHost` parameter.
+Otherwise Backups take much longer because the repository is scanned completely.

 Mount your data, specify your credentials, and provide the `restic` command you require:
 ```bash
 docker run --rm -v $(pwd):/data \